uranian throne

 "Part Earthman."

-"But, 80437 sponndar, I am only a wanderer.
-I used to be a Daon, but can hardly even claim that any more."
+"Do what, sponndar 80437?
+You're confusing me.
+I am only a wanderer.
+I used to be a Daon, but can hardly even claim that any more. "

-I consider, and discard, various prevarications.
+I consider various prevarications.

 "Who are these people you wish me to help, Sunnoad Sponndar?"

 "Recent immigrants to Syoom.
-Currently at the periphery.
-The Grardesh border patrols spotted them, and notified Noad Amnen Narsh of Vyanth, since his is the closest city to the newcomers, but although Amnen Narsh, while reporting the matter to me, offered to help, I reckon - for reasons I shan't specify today - that you're the man for the task.
-Captain Tak Valakar of the Zeztul has agreed to take you most of the way to the encampment."
+Will you hear more?"
+I nod, and he continues: "They're currently at the periphery.
+The Grardesh border patrols spotted them, and notified Noad Amnen Narsh of Vyanth because his is the closest city to the newcomers.
+But although Amnen Narsh, while reporting the matter to me, offered to help, I reckon - for reasons I shan't specify today - that you're the man for the task."

-"Immigrants?
-From where?" say I, to make sure I heard aright; for though the word exists here it is not often used.
+"Immigrants..." say I, to make sure I heard aright; for though the word exists here it is not often used.

 6

-Up in the skyship and looking down, I keep doing double-takes.
-I'm out, I'm out, my mind exclaims.
-Escaped without humiliation.
-I did all right, yes really I actually did converse with the Noad of Noads without disgrace to my equilibrium.
+Up in the skyship and looking down, I keep doing double-takes, exclaiming in my mind, I'm out, I'm out!
+Escaped, without humiliation, yes I did all right, yes really I did converse with the Noad of Noads without disgrace to my equilibrium, and the splendid chime of this thought gave me all the poise I needed while the platform floated down to fetch me, to carry me up into the Zeztul

-The loads being hoisted - the delay they're causing - could I be looking at the opportunity I need?
+However, those loads being hoisted - the delay they're causing - could I be looking at the opportunity I need?

-It's not as if I am refusing the commission outright.
-I'm willing to go and see the immigrants from Fyaym.
-But it's reasonable to demand - well, ask nicely for - some more solid content to my instructions.
-Yes, if people are willing to make allowances for an Earthmind, they can surely do it this way: they can allow me my own job-description in black and white.
-That's all!
-I don't even insist on a contract!
-Just something a bit more definite than faith in a fate-wave!
+Yes, if people wish to make allowances for an Earthmind, they can surely do it this way: they can allow me a job-description in black and white.
+I don't even insist on a contract; just something a bit more definite than faith in a fate-wave!

 The chest pressure eases.
-Minutes go by, while I breathe better.
+I breathe better.

 "We're almost set - "